There are dimensions to print and pattern than need to be understood to make flattering choices when choosing garments.

-Sparse vs Dense
+Sparse vs Dense Prints

-Repeating patterns
+Repeating Patterns

-A repeating pattern is one where each piece is the same, and spaced evenly over the garment, it will create focal points.
+A repeating pattern is one where each piece is the same and spaced evenly over the garment, it will create focal points.
 A non-repeating pattern is more distracting to the eye.

 I am always tempted by sparse prints.
 I find dense ones to be too much.
 That said, I know I am better in a dense print.
 Why oh why are we attracted to what doesn't suit us????
 Not fair!;-(